0xNirvana/Writeups/Vulnversity/vulnversity_writeup.md

 This room is based on basic learning related to reconnaissance, web app attacks and simple privilege escalation.

 #### [Task 1] Deployment
-The first and most important task is to deploy the machine on which we can attack and complete all the subsequent tasks.
+The first and most important task is to deploy the machine on which we can perform the attacks and complete all the subsequent tasks.
 Once deployed, we are provided with the machine title, it's IP address and the time expiry time which can be extended as well.

 #### [Task 2] Reconnaissance
-As the name suggests this task is related to recon and the best tools for that is none other than [nmap](https://nmap.org/) that is practiced in this task.
-A few nmap flags and their description are already provided but other than that man nmap is always there for your help.
+As the name suggests this task is related to recon and the best tools for that is none other than [nmap](https://nmap.org/) which is practiced in this task.
+A few nmap flags and their description are already provided but other than that `man nmap` is always there for your help.

 I read all the tasks and ran only a single command as it takes a lot of time to perform the nmap scan and running different commands for each and every question would consume a large amount of time.
 The command that can be used is:
 `nmap -A -sV -p- -T4 <machine IP>`